Flexible Spending Accounts (FSA)

 With a Flexible Spending Account (FSA), City and County of San Francisco and Superior Court of San Francisco employees can save up to 40% paying pre-tax for qualified out-of-pocket health care and dependent care expenses.
 FSA administrator P&A Group provides tools that allow you to submit reimbursements online or with a smartphone.
-So it is easier than ever to make the most of your FSA account.
+It is easier than ever to make the most of your FSA account.
 Read the FSA brochure for details.

 You can sign up for an FSA during open enrollment or as a new hire.
 The amount you request is deducted from each paycheck before taxes, and placed in your P&A Group FSA account.
 You then submit receipts to P&A Group for qualifying expenses, to receive your reimbursement.

 A Healthcare FSA allows you to pay with pre-tax dollars for qualifying health care expenses for you and your eligible family members, including:

 - medical, dental and vision co-pays,